nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > :information_source: Note:
 > * MediVault adds order information when `parameter` and `parameterValues` provided by the user are valid.
-> * As the order date is an optional parameter, MediVault will use the date the order was placed as the default date.
+> * As the order date is an optional parameter, MediVault uses the date the order was placed as the default date.
-> * Users will not be unable to add orders if the order quantity exceeds maximum stock quantity.
+> * Users cannot add orders if the order quantity exceeds maximum stock quantity.

 The sequence diagram for `AddOrderCommand` is shown below.